 To keep up with the latest trends in art, go along to the Palais de Tokyo, opposite the Musée d’art moderne de la ville de Paris.
 Offbeat and surprising, this ‘hybrid’ place is dedicated to all mediums of contemporary creation: painting, sculpture, design, fashion, video, cinema ...

 Built for the Universal Exhibition of 1900, the majestic Grand Palais, near the Champs-Elysées, is a landmark exhibition venue.
-It hosts major events such as Monumenta, the FIAC and Art Paris Art Fair, and Révélations, the first international biennial for the art and craft professions that is devoted entirely to contemporary art.
+It hosts major events: the FIAC, Art Paris Art Fair, Paris Photo and Révélations, the first international biennial for the art and craft professions that is devoted entirely to contemporary art.
 As the Grand Palais is under construction until 2024, the events will be moved to the Grand Palais Éphémère, located on the Champ-de-Mars, between the Eiffel Tower and the École Militaire.

 And, a few minutes from La Villette, the Centquatre is a multidisciplinary venue that creates a dialogue with art in all its forms through exhibitions, artistic encounters and other showcases ...
 This year’s must-do events include the Circulation(s) festival for young European photographers.